 for statistical computing and reproducible research, and have

-contributed to a number of R
+contributed to a number of R packages

-on CRAN
+on CRAN.

 Previous areas of application have included diffusion tensor imaging, forecasting emergency medical service call arrival rates, differential expression analysis of RNA-Seq data, analyzing step counts from wearable activity trackers, measurement error modelling for dietary intake data, and financial time series.
 Below is an introduction to a couple of applied problems I have worked on.